Correctness and completeness of logic programs: Proving correctness

 \section{Proving correctness}

-To prove correctness we use the following property \cite {Clark79}; see \cite {DBLP:journals/tplp/DrabentM05} for further examples, explanations, references and discussion.

-\begin{theorem}[Correctness] A sufficient condition for a program $P$ to be correct w.r.t.\ a specification $S$ is \nopagebreak \end{theorem} So the sufficient condition states that, for each ground instance $ H\gets \seq B $ of a clause of the program, if $\seq B\in S$ then $H\in S$.
+To prove correctness we use the following property \cite {Clark79}. \begin{theorem}[Correctness] A sufficient condition for a program $P$ to be correct w.r.t.\ a specification $S$ is \nopagebreak \end{theorem} So the sufficient condition states that, for each ground instance $ H\gets \seq B $ ($m\geq0$) of a clause of the program, if $\seq B\in S$ then $H\in S$.
+Equivalently, $T_P(S)\subseteq S$.

 \begin{proof} $S\models P$ means that $S$ is a Herbrand model of $P$, thus $\M_P\subseteq S$. \end{proof}

 \begin{example} Consider a program SPLIT:

 {\ensuremath{S}\xspace} Let $|l|$ denote the length of a list $l$.
 A specification